Healing Crisis and Cure

 Other articles in the healing crisis series:

-Conventional Medicine and Traditional Medicine
+Alternative, Conventional and Traditional Medicine

 The vintage doctor bag pictured above is available from Etsy’s junquegypsy.